International Volunteer Work with Children in Sri Lanka

 You can read more detailed information about the aims of the project in our Sri Lanka Care Management Plan.

 Volunteering Abroad at a Kindergarten or Care Centre in Sri Lanka

-Most children at the orphanages and care centres still attend school in the mornings, sometimes at the same site, or at a school nearby.
+Most children at the care centres still attend school in the mornings, sometimes at the same site, or at a school nearby.
 Volunteers therefore often help with basic education for a few hours in the mornings, usually assisting in a local kindergarten or community centre.
 You can help by creating visual learning aides or organizing creative games.
 In the afternoons volunteers assist in numerous areas with the children, from helping with homework to organizing and playing sports and games, or providing one-on-one lessons for those identified as slow readers.

 Change is complicated, too complicated for it to happen in one month.
 But I tried to make a difference in those children’s lives because they deserve it.
 They are the sons of hunger and poverty with little opportunities in life.
 Thanks to projects like these, their future has more possibility of changing.
 Big and small gestures can make change possible.
 Thank you Sri Lanka for everything.
 Read more...

-Volunteers working at orphanages or centres for children with special needs, in addition to engaging the children in regular games, may also be needed to help feed and do physical exercises with the children.
+Volunteers working at centres for children with special needs, in addition to engaging the children in regular games, may also be needed to help feed and do physical exercises with the children.
 There may also be the opportunity to assist with cooking.
 Volunteers here are greatly needed, but these placements are not for everyone, and volunteers need to be ready for a challenge.
 Volunteers can expect to be shocked, but will also have an incredibly rewarding experience in return for their efforts.

 Volunteering on a Care Project in Sri Lanka with Projects Abroad